-Bart Schultz is Senior Lecturer in Humanities (Philosophy), Special Programs Coordinator for the Graham School of General Studies, and Director of the Humanities Division's Civic Knowledge Project.
+Bart Schultz is Senior Lecturer in Humanities (Philosophy), Special Programs Coordinator for the Graham School for Continuing Liberal and Professional Studies, and Director of the Humanities Division's Civic Knowledge Project.
 He has been teaching in the College at the University of Chicago since 1987, designing a wide range of core courses as well as courses on John Dewey, Political Philosophy, and Happiness.
 He has also published widely in philosophy, and his books include "Essays on Henry Sidgwick" (Cambridge, 1992), "Henry Sidgwick: Eye of the Universe" (Cambridge, 2004), and "Utilitarianism and Empire" (Lexington, 2005).
 He has, through the Civic Knowledge Project, developed a number of public ethics programs affording rich opportunities for students, staff, and faculty to get involved, in educationally relevant ways, with the larger South Side community.
 The CKP is particularly involved in designing and running philosophy programs for disadvantaged adults and for underserved public elementary and middle school students in the neighborhoods around the University of Chicago.
 See http://civicknowledge.uchicago.edu/winningwords.shtml.
 Bart is also on the newly formed Board of Directors of PLATO (Philosophy Learning and Teaching Organization), which is one of the main professional groups out there devoted to precollegiate philosophy.
 See http://plato-philosophy.org/.

 office: Gates-Blake 126

 office hours Spring quarter: 1 pm - 2:30 pm on Fridays

 Please see my CV (PDF) for a complete list of publications.